Project Showcase

 The project comprises two innovative elements:

-– a single heat pump integrated with a ventilation system to provide the entire building’s heating, cooling, DHW, and ventilation needs
+1. A single heat pump integrated with a ventilation system to provide the entire building’s heating, cooling, DHW, and ventilation needs.

 Project objectives include: